Skip to main content

 • stability

-• “It's not buggy, never crashes, and the gameplay menus are awesome.
-The developers are constantly improving and updating things.”
+• “It's not buggy and never crashes.
+The gameplay menus are awesome, and the developers are constantly improving and updating the game.”

 • “Once colonies hit a certain size, the game becomes unstable and freezes, crashes, or ceases to respond to interaction while still running.”